-Sabrina Orah Mark’s monthly column, Happily, focuses on fairy tales and motherhood.
+Sabrina Orah Mark’s column, Happily, focuses on fairy tales and motherhood.

 I am halfway through writing an essay about “Sleeping Beauty” when I get a text from my mother: “It’s lymphoma.”
 My sister.
 She is twenty.
 Three lumps on her neck.
 I erase the entire essay.
 And then I vomit.

 Ever since we went into our homes and shut the door, I have been comforted by images of nature reclaiming deserted places.
 I search the web and watch snow fall on a dead escalator in an abandoned mall.
 I find a tree growing out of a rotting piano.
 The pedals have disappeared into the earth, and on its brown wooden torso someone has carved the initials “C+S” inside a heart.
 For hours, I search the web for more.
 Goats walk through city streets as if remembering the woods that once grew there.
 White mushrooms push up through the floor of a cathedral.
 I trace each mushroom with my thumb.
 It makes me want to pray.

 “I don’t believe in anything anymore,” says my mother.
 “Don’t say that,” I say.
 “Please don’t say that.”
 But she can’t hear me.
 She’s already somewhere far, far away.